craigh411/ImapMailManager/README.md

 ```

 It's a good idea to add the `trash` alias, as this is the alias that is automatically used by the `moveToTrash()` and `emptyTrash()` methods.
 Otherwise you will need to pass the folder name in as a parameter: e.g. `moveToTrash('INBOX.Trash')`

+### Generating the config file

+`ImapMailManager` provides a config generator called `createImapConfig.php` which can be run from composers `vendor/bin` folder, which will create
+'imap_config/config.php' in the folder the script is run from.

+Alternatively, you can simply copy and paste the code from config.php to your own config file.

+By default `ImapMailManager` looks for your config file in `imap_config/config.php`, you can change this by passing the config location directly in to the relevant class constructors or factory methods. (see docs)

 ### Listing Emails